scientifichackers/zproc/docs/user/state_watching.rst

 Hence the need for a :py:meth:`~.State.go_live` method.

-It *clears* the outlying queue -- deleting all previous events.
+It *clears* the outstanding queue (or buffer) -- deleting all previous events.

 *That's somewhat like the "LIVE" button on a live stream, that skips ahead to the live broadcast.*